SFDO-Tooling/Snowfakery/docs/index.md

 If `random_reference` finds no matches in the current iteration, it looks in previous iterations.
 This can happen, for example, when you try to create a reference to an object created with the `just_once` flag.
 Snowfakery cannot currently generate a `random_reference` to a row that will be created in a future iteration of a recipe.

+Performance tip: Tables and nicknames that are referred to by `random_reference` are indexed, which makes them slightly slower to generate than normal.
+This should seldom be a problem in practice, but if you experience performance problems you could switch to a normal `reference` to see if that improves things.

 #### Unique random references

 `random_reference` has a `unique` parameter which ensures that each target row is used only once.